 "A film about pain and self-acceptance.”

 WHITE NOISE is a short film about Dana's struggles with chronic pain due to her scoliosis.
 Determined to feel better, Dana attempts every form of treatment in order to avoid surgery and eventually loses all trust in health care.
-Convinced that her parents are the only ones who can save her, they move her back home to give her the support that she unknowingly craves and in doing so, Dana learns to take control of her condition and heal her family dynamics. .
+Convinced that her parents are the only ones who can save her, they move her back home to give her the support that she craves and in doing so, Dana learns to let go and trust again.

 White Noise is an inspirational story that tackles the subject matters of chronic pain and it's link to depression, family dynamics, self-acceptance and the importance in finding the right doctor.

 Scoliosis is a genetic condition that causes a sideways curvature of the spine, which occurs most often during the growth spurt before puberty.
 Most cases are mild, but some children develop spinal deformities that become more severe over time.

 Scoliosis can be extremely painful and difficult to treat, and can affect the body's muscles and organs.
 It is often coupled with low self-esteem due to body dysmorphia and depression.

 Scoliosis is a lifelong condition that affects 2 - 3 percent of the population, or an estimated six to nine million people in the United States.

 Written by Caroline Heinle